PiyushJagtap/PiyushJagtap/README.md

 ### Hi there 👋, I'm Piyush Jagtap
 -🏫 I'm MSc I.T.
 Post Graduate from Pillai's College, Panvel. <br/>
--👀 I'm interested in Programming,💖Android App Development is my favorite. <br/>
+-👀 I'm interested in Programming Softwares,💖<br/>
 -📫 How to reach me: jagtappiyush13@gmail.com.
 <!--
 **PiyushJagtap/PiyushJagtap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.